PromptECO/clariform/CONTRIBUTING.md

 to build a distribution and publish as the latest docker image:

 1. Update the distribution version in "package.json" and clariform.core
-2. Push the main branch
+2. Push the main branch and wait for integration testing to succeed.
 3. In the github repo, open Releases (link on right side)
 4. Draft a new release (using button) with a version tag to be created on publish.
 5. A docker page for the tag is automatically generated in